Cotalker/documentation/docs/documentation/automation/bots/pbeditablesurvey-2.0.0.md

+---
-# Change Form to edit mode
+title: Change Form to edit mode-2.0.0
+displayed_sidebar: documentation
+---

 **Change a set of forms to edit mode**
 key: PBEditableSurvey